RavensbourneWebMedia/Web-Design-principles/sessions/01/README.md

 > [Minor White](https://en.wikipedia.org/wiki/Minor_White), photographer

-When you're about to snap a picture, or when browsing through images, ask yourself:

-**What else could this be?**
+### What else could this be?

 [![](https://c1.staticflickr.com/1/635/21793377515_d56a624435_b.jpg)](https://www.flickr.com/photos/foilman/21793377515/in/pool-facesinplaces/)

+When you're about to snap a picture, or when browsing through images, always ask yourself:

+*What else could this be?*

-### How do we see?
+### How do we *see*?

 ![](assets/apple-eye.png)